 5. Circuit Breaker on Retractable Extension Cords

 Another thing you might want to consider with your purchase is having a circuit breaker included in the build of your retractable extension cord.
 This was not personally a concern of mine since the electrical box was nearby.
 I had previously installed a KVAR unit (whole house circuit breaker), and since I would not accrue the cost of having to replace fuses; the worst-case scenario is I would just have to flip back a switch.
-If you’re interested in this type of Unit, check it out here (link for KVAR).

 If you, on the other hand, have an older home where you do have to replace fuses, purchasing a retractable extension cord with a circuit breaker might be a wise buy.
 Even if you do not plan on overloading the circuit (you rebel, you), it is a good peace of mind.

 6. Adjustable Cord Stopper on Retractable Extension Cords